Options for Air Travel for Children with Severe Physical Disabilities

 CARES also makes a larger version of the harness for children and adults with special needs.
 Note that in order to use this device, a child must get pre-approval from the FAA, a process that typically takes six to eight weeks.
 Approval is only required the first time you plan to use the device, and is not required on subsequent flights.
 The harness can only be used in certain seats on the plane, typically the last row of seats.
 Detailed instructions on obtaining preapproval are available on the CARES website.

 In Europe there are many more approved options for use on aircraft.
 In fact, many European airlines provide child travel seats, support cushions, or harnesses for individuals with disabilities.
-See, for example, this page from Virgin Airlines.
 A UK-initiative, Try B4UFly, allows for trial and rental of approved devices in that country.
 Hopefully we will begin to see these types of devices and accommodations available in the United States within the next few years.

 Option 4: Make Your Own Modifications